OokamiKitsune/qr-code-studio/README.md

 # qr-code-studio
 This python3 CLI app generates qr codes and stores them in your home directory.

-# How to use
+## How to use
 This python app uses poetry for managing dependencies.

-# Install poetry:
+## Installing poetry
 `curl -sSL https://install.python-poetry.org | python3 -`

-# cd to app directory
+## cd to app directory
 cd to application directory where the poetrytoml file resides.

-# Install dependancies using poetry:
+## Install dependancies using poetry:
 `poetry install`

-# run app main.py
+## run app main.py
 `cd qr_code_studio`

 `python3 main.py`

-If you are having an issue with pyzbar you may need to install the libzbar library
+## If you are having an issue with pyzbar you may need to install the libzbar library
 =======
 - On Unix/Linux: